21 related news articles for Influenza

 -

-WWI antiseptic could be key to fighting 21st century viral infections
+WWI antiseptic could fight 21st century viral infections

 Melbourne researchers have shown that a century-old topical antiseptic used to treat wounds and ‘sleeping sickness’ in Australian soldiers in World War One could activate the immune system to protect against viral infection, and may prove key in the fight against antibiotic resistance.… Read more